MediScribe/docjet-mobile/docs/templates/hard-bob-todo-template.md

 **MANDATORY REPORTING RULE:** After *each sub-task* below and *before* ticking its checkbox, you **MUST** add a **Findings** note *and* a **Handover Brief**.
 No silent check-offs.
 Uncertainty will get you fucking fired.

+**APPLY MODEL ATTENTION**: The apply model is a bit tricky to work with!
+For large files, edits can take up to 20s; so you might need to double check if you don't get an affirmative answer right away.
+Go in smaller edits.

 [Use this cycle for initial setup, dependency additions, or crucial research *before* the main TDD loops begin.]

 * 0.1. [ ] **Task:** [e.g., Add Dependency `some_package`]